awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-data-capture.md

 To use Model Monitor, configure your real\-time inference endpoint to capture data from requests and responses and store the captured data in Amazon S3\.
 Model monitor compares metrics from this data with a baseline that you create for the model\.
 For information about creating a baseline, see [Create a Baseline](model-monitor-create-baseline.md)\.

+**Note**
+To prevent impact to inference requests, Data Capture stops capturing requests at high levels of disk usage\.
+It is recommended you keep your disk utilization below 75% in order to ensure data capture continues capturing requests\.

 **To set up data capture**

 1. First, configure the Amazon S3 buckets Model Monitor uses to store the captured data\.